zeospec/bangalore.python.org.in/_posts/2015-11-21-november-workshop.md

 Entire workshop was very interactive with lots of interesting questions from participants and speakers explanation about them.

 In the end, Shiva & Krace kumar took live feedback from participants and answered many questions.
+Thanks Juniper Networks for hosting us.

 Here are a few snapshots from workshop